Skip to main content

 • If the exterminator finds that there are no bedbugs present in the student’s room or suite, then no further action will be taken.
 The student will be asked to continue monitoring her living space, and to notify RLH immediately if there are further problems.

-• If the exterminator concludes that bed bugs are present in the room or suite, RLH will provide the affected student(s) with a detailed list of instructions for the removal and laundering of their personal items.
-While Residential Life can provide the student(s) with laundry detergent and some funds toward the cost of the laundry machines on campus, the office will not cover the cost of anything a student wishes to dry clean, or have laundered for her by an outside vendor.
+• If the exterminator concludes that bed bugs are present in the room or suite, RLH will provide the impacted student(s) with a detailed list of instructions for the removal and laundering of their personal items.
+While Residential Life can provide the student(s) with laundry detergent, the office will not cover the cost of anything a student wishes to dry clean, or have laundered by an outside vendor.

 • Only the College’s exterminator can confirm or deny the presence of bed bugs – NOT Primary Care Health Services or any outside person.